larsks/rhel-osp-upgrade-docs/upgrade-4.md

 For most services this scenario is identical to scenario 2, with the exception of the compute service.
-This scenario takes advantage of work done for the Icehouse release that permits you to run Havana compute nodes in parallel with Icehouse compute nodes.
+This scenario takes advantage of the fact that, with appropriate configuration, a `nova-compute` service from Icehouse can talk to a Juno control plane.

 ## Upgrade Nova controllers

 1. Follow the procedure for [scenario 2][s2], but stop after completing the Horizon upgrade (do not upgrade Nova).

+    [s2]: upgrade-2.html

     You will want to run the [final package upgrade][final] on systems that are not running Nova services.

     [final]: final-package-upgrade.html

 1. Upgrade the Nova controller services.
 On each controller node, stop the running Nova services:

          openstack-service stop nova

      and upgrade the Nova packages:

          yum -y upgrade \*nova\*

-   Note the *Configuration changes* section of the [Nova upgade documentation][nova-upgrade].

-   [nova-upgrade]: upgrade-nova.html

      At this point, you will want to examine any `*.rpmnew` files installed by the packages and update your existing configuration files appropriately.

 1. On one of the controller nodes, run the database upgrade script:

          openstack-db --service nova --update

-1. Cap the compute RPC API at a version that will still be understood by your Havana compute nodes.
-Look for the `[upgrade_levels]` section in `/etc/nova/nova.conf` and set the `compute` option like
+1. On all the controller nodes, cap the compute RPC API at a version that will still be understood by your Icehouse compute nodes.
+Look for the `[upgrade_levels]` section in `/etc/nova/nova.conf` and set the `compute` option like this:
-   this:

          [upgrade_levels]
-       compute = icehouse-compat
+         compute = icehouse

 1. Restart the controller services.
 On each controller node:

          openstack-service start nova

-[s2]: upgrade-2.html

 ## Upgrade Neutron